Kearney Case Interview: Complete Prep Guide (2026)

 9. Tell me about a time when you failed.

-How to answer: Pick a real failure, but not something catastrophic.
-Focus most of your answer on what you learned from the experience and how you applied those lessons to deliver better results afterward.
+Pick a real failure, but not something catastrophic.
+Spend most of your answer on what you learned from the experience and how you applied those lessons to deliver better results afterward, since Kearney explicitly screens for the ability to grow from setbacks.

 10. Do you have any questions for me?

-How to answer: Ask about the interviewer’s personal experience at Kearney.
-What was their favorite project?
-What keeps them at the firm?
+Ask about the interviewer's personal experience at Kearney, such as their favorite project or what keeps them at the firm.
 The more you get the interviewer talking about themselves, the more positive their impression of you will be.

 If you want to be fully prepared for these questions in just a few hours, my fit interview course covers 98% of the behavioral questions you could be asked with ready-to-use answer templates.